clan-lol/clan-core/docs/site/blog/posts/backups.md

 Our CLI unifies the different backup providers in one [interface](https://docs.clan.lol/reference/cli/backups/).

-As of now, we support backups using [BorgBackup](https://www.borgbackup.org/) and a backup module called "localbackup" based on [rsnapshot](https://rsnapshot.org/), optimized for backup on locally-attached storage media.
+As of now, we support backups using [BorgBackup](https://www.borgbackup.org/) and a backup module called "localbackup" based on [rsnapshot](https://rsnapshot.org/), optimized for backup on locally attached storage media.

 To use different backup software, a module needs to set the options provided by our backup interface.
 The following Nix code is a toy example that uses the `tar` program to perform backup and restore to illustrate how the backup interface works: